Knew Health • March 27, 2018

 To recap:

-• Your Highly Sensitive C-Reactive Protein lab marker gives us an excellent picture of your inflammation levels
+• Your Highly Sensitive C-Reactive Protein blood marker gives us an excellent picture of your inflammation levels

 • Every adult can benefit from at least annual hsCRP testing